 A key focus of the association this year will be government lobbying, and they have kicked off by forming an advocacy group in Russia to protect the rights of agents and sending organizations working in the region.
 The WYSE Travel Confederation and its associations regularly collaborate with governments and NGOs around the world to enable young people to connect with new cultures, languages and people through educational travel.
 Furthermore, the European Commission has also shown their support for this industry by declaring 2011 the Year of Volunteering.
 Such a move will surely contribute to the rise in demand for volunteering opportunities that allow participants to actively engage in local communities and give them insight into foreign cultures.

-If you want to connect with people who are active in the global work abroad, volunteering and cultural exchange industry, there’s no better way than meeting them face to face at the sector’s annual event: the Work Experience Travel Market (WETM) taking place this year in Brussels, Belgium March 16-18.
+If you want to connect with people who are active in the global work abroad, volunteering and cultural exchange industry, there’s no better way than meeting them face to face at the sector’s annual event: the Work Experience Travel Market (WETM).
 The event also includes the International Au Pair Association (IAPA) Annual Conference; IAPA is another niche association of WYSE Travel Confederation.

 - strategic business appointments